 - Pick a date and time for your first class.

 - Set up your space to be quiet for clear sound.

 - Make sure there is good lighting to show your facial expressions.

 - Plan out your content and rehearse a few times until the content and delivery (and timing!) feel right.

 - Tell the world!
-Add you class schedule to your Vistaprint website in a clearly marked and easy-to-find location.
+Add your class schedule to your VistaPrint website in a clearly marked and easy-to-find location.

 Get the Word Out and Collect Registrations

-- Blast out the heads-up about your class
+- Send out the heads-up about your class

 - Social media